top of page

 The Musical Beds for our Portable Schools have already gained tracks this month.

 Alex de Grassi, one of the great, living composers and players for acoustic guitar, gave SUFC five tracks for use with our Musical Beds. one track from his The Water Garden album, "Another Shore", and two from his Now and Then--Folk Songs for the 21st Century, "Single Girl" and "When Johnny Comes Marchin Home". and two from his album with Quique Cruz of Chile, "Sanchaly" and "Encuentros".
-Very fine and consistently surprising, each one, I think.
-Each may be good company as they learn and imagine.
-Each will be enhancing.
+Each will be enhancing to students as they learn and imagine.

 Longtime friends in Redwood Valley, California.
 Alex, Don, Jon and Katrina, Tim standing.